wimpheling/hit/README.md

 # TODO : less prioritary

+- use rust enum for modifications
 - refactor move function with allows_model
 - implement ACID transactions ?
 - integrate model_type index in Hit
+- use strongly typed, yet extensible errors for validation ?
+How to do that ?

 ```